vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Candragupta’s grandson, the Vākāṭaka king Pravarasena II \(Plate 113\).
 This

 king refers to the deity in inscriptions as ‘Pravareśvara’.
 17 As I have argued elsewhere, there are reasons to assume that this beautiful, four-armed Śiva image discovered on a hillock called the Hiḍimbā ṭekḍī, 5 km due west of Ramtek Hill, in 1972, which to date embellishes the entrance hall of the National Museum in Delhi, represents this deity Pravareśvara.
 It may have been the main object 17 CII V, 19 l.
-13: pravareśvara-ṣadvim

-. śakavāṭaka, and op. ciṭ  65 l.
+13: pravareśvara-ṣadviṁśakavāṭaka, and op. ciṭ  65 l.
 1: pravareśvaradevakulasthāna.
 See also the sealing of Pravareśvara that came to light during the excavation of the Hid

 . imbā T